opendr-eu/opendr/docs/reference/rosbridge.md

 - **message**: *sensor_msgs.msg.Img*
   ROS image to be converted into an OpenDR image.
 - **encoding**: *str, default='bgr8'*
-  Encoding to be used for the conversion (inherited from CvBridge)
+  Encoding to be used for the conversion (inherited from CvBridge).

 #### `ROSBridge.to_ros_image`